What Is PPC & How Paid Search Marketing Works

 Conversions

-The point of all this hard work isn’t to just get clicks.
+The point of all this hard work isn’t just to get clicks.
+The real end game is to obtain conversions.

-Conversions are the actions that advertisers want users to complete after clicking on an ad, and depend on the type of business being advertised.
+These are the actions that advertisers want users to complete after clicking on their ad and depend on the type of business being advertised.

-Common examples of conversions include:
+Common examples of conversions are:

 - Purchasing a service.